zigzag1001/poggersbotv2/README.md

 1. Install a mysql server, for example [MariaDB](https://pimylifeup.com/raspberry-pi-mysql/) (that tutorial is for raspberry pi, but it shows the setup process pretty well)
 2. Create a discord app to get your token, [tutorial](https://discordpy.readthedocs.io/en/stable/discord.html)
-2. Install python, I use 3.11, havent tested with others
+2. Install FFMPEG and python, I use 3.11, havent tested with others
 3. Clone this repository
 ```
 git clone https://github.com/zigzag1001/poggersbotv2 && cd poggersbotv2